slwang-ustc/FL_PS_MPI_FLANC/README.md

 ## Introduction

-This is an implementation of [Resource-Adaptive Federated Learning with All-In-One Neural Composition](https://openreview.net/pdf?id=wfel7CjOYk) using MPI.
+This is an implementation of [Resource-Adaptive Federated Learning with All-In-One Neural Composition](https://openreview.net/pdf?id=wfel7CjOYk) using MPI and Pytorch.

+The official implementation of this paper is at

 * Global hyperparameters are defined in config.yml
 * server_main.py is the main file to run server code